gowebly/gowebly/README_CN.md

 backend:
    module_name: project # (string) option can be any name of your Go module (for example, 'github.com/user/project')
    go_framework: default # (string) option can be one of the values: 'fiber', 'echo', 'chi', or 'default'
+   template_engine: default # (string) option can be one of the values: 'templ', or 'default'
    port: 5000 # (int) option can be any port that is not taken up on your system
    timeout:
       read: 5 # (int) option can be any number of seconds, 5 is recommended